-The Asia/Pacific and International Real Estate course introduces real estate professionals to the basic skills and knowledge necessary to facilitate transactions with clients in the Asia/Pacific region.
-This course counts as one of the three elective courses required to earn the Certified International Property Specialist (CIPS) designation.
+Designed for real estate professionals at all experience levels, The Asia/Pacific and International Real Estate course introduces real estate professionals to the basic skills and knowledge necessary to facilitate transactions with clients in the Asia/Pacific region.

 Chinese Real Estate Buyers in the United States

 Foreign Investors Have Returned to US Real Estate, But Not Where They Traditionally Went (Deloitte, Feb.
 28, 2022)

 “Prior to 2019, Chinese investors poured $5 billion annually into the US property markets, good for roughly 9% of total global funding sources.
 Over the past three years, those totals have dried up, even more so since the beginning of the pandemic.
 Chinese investors are yet to surpass the $1 billion invested since 2018 and notched the lowest point in recent history in 2021 at only $390 million—less than 1% of total international investment activity.”

 How to Attract Chinese Buyers to Your Real Estate Project (Digital Crew, Dec.
 7, 2021)